jshaptic/js4j/README.md

 UniversalContainer c = ContainerFactory.createArray().set(0, "a").set(1, "b").set(2, "c"); // var c = []; c[0] = "a"; c[1] = "b"; c[2] = "c"
 ```

-To compare containers method **equals** can be used, it works like === in JS and can be used to compare containers with each other
+To compare containers method **equals** can be used, it works like === in JS and used to compare containers with each other
-or pretty much any other objects
+or pretty much any other objects:
 ```java
 ContainerFactory.undefinedContainer().equals(null) // => true
 new UniversalContainer(69).equals(69) // => true